rainbowsend/TIE-GCM-PDAF/README.md

   **Example**: `OUTPUT%FORCE_WRITE_ON_UPDATE=.true.`

 ### OUTPUT%LOCK_NC_TIME
-  If true all variables in the NetCDF file have the same temporal dimension.
-With this setting it is not possible to write variables with different temporal resolution.
+  If true, all variables in the NetCDF file have the same temporal dimension.
+With this setting, it is not possible to write variables with different temporal resolutions.

   **Type**: logical